phpMv/ubiquity-codeception/README.md

 ## Installation

-Add a dev dependancy on `phpmv/ubiquity-codeception` to your project's `composer.json` and enable it as a Codeception module, from a test suite configuration file.
+Add a dev dependency on `phpmv/ubiquity-codeception` to your project's `composer.json` and enable it as a Codeception module, from a test suite configuration file.